MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/dns/quickstart-install-configure-dns-server.md

 Before you can install and configure your DNS Server, your computer must meet the following
 prerequisites:

-- A computer running a support version of Windows Server
+- A computer running a support version of Windows Server.
-- A static IP
+- A static IP.
-- An account that is a member of the Administrators group, or equivalent
+- An account that is a member of the Administrators group, or equivalent.

 ## Installing DNS Servers